jjohnson2701/EditsToISCEContainer/README.md

 JOBDIR can also be changed according to your file structure.
 A quick sketch of mine is provided at the bottom of the instructions
 Be sure the –username and –password fields have your earthdata login instead of mine. *Make a link to earthdata setup here
 ### 4. DEM setup:
-These instructions require having gdal, an open source software to both read and in some cases convert DEM's.
-The DOCKER wants a dem in  “dem.envi” format, and SRTM pixel convention.
-These instructions also assume that you have access to your own DEM for processing.
+The DOCKER wants a dem named “dem.envi” with SRTM pixel convention.
+These instructions assume that you have access to a DEM for processing.
+If you are happy with a standard DEM, you can skip this step.

 Convert the DEM (in my case, .tif files that came with geoid removed) to .envi using gdal_translate.
 ($ gdal_translate -of envi smaller_10m.tif lagos10m.envi)

+Rename the DEM to dem.envi, so the metadata files are consistent.
+($ mv lagos10m.envi dem.envi)

+If ISCE is installed on your machine, you can convert and prep the DEM using gdal2isce_xml.py.
+It will generate an .xml and .vrt file automatically.
+If you do this, the final DEM step is to edit dem.envi.xml and change <property name="file_name"> to the location dem.envi will be stored on Summit.
+($ gdal2isce_xml.py -i dem.envi)

+Below are workaround instructions if ISCE is not installed

 For SRTM pixel convention:
 Now that the DEM is set up, edit the following fields in demeexample.envi.xml according to the output from calling gdalinfo on the newly created DEM. then rename the demexample.envi.xml to match your dem.
-$gdalinfo lagos10m.envi
+$gdalinfo dem.envi

 Component Name (in .xml file) | | gdalinfo output
 --- | --- | --- |